fandystar/FE-Component_RN/README.md

 #### Unit tests

-Unit tests are written for the methods of `ParkingLot` class and `parkingCharge` function
+Unit tests are written for the functions sum,multiply,prime & Fibonacci

 #### Code Coverage